awsdocs/aws-codedeploy-user-guide/doc_source/getting-started-create-service-role.md

    }
    ```

-   To grant the service role access to only some supported endpoints, replace the contents of the **Policy Document** box with the following policy, remove the lines for the endpoints you want to prevent access to, and then choose **Update Trust Policy**\.
+   To grant the service role access to only some supported endpoints, replace the contents of the **Policy Document** box with the following policy\.
+Remove the lines for the endpoints you want to prevent access to, and then choose **Update Trust Policy**\.

    ```
    {